Mojang Studios: Continued growth (2011–2013)

 In January 2011, Minecraft reached one million registered accounts and ten million six months thereafter.
 The continued success led Mojang to start the development of a new version for mobile devices.
 Due to the incompatibility of the game's Java-based framework with mobile devices, this version was programmed in C++ instead.
 Another version, initially developed for Xbox 360, was outsourced to Scotland-based developer 4J Studios, which also used C++.
 Scrolls was announced by Mojang in March 2011.
 The studio's attempt to trademark the game's name resulted in a dispute with ZeniMax Media, which cited similarities between the game's name and that of the ZeniMax-owned The Elder Scrolls series.
 Kaplan stated in May 2011 that, due to many such requests in the past, Mojang was planning to publish or co-publish games from other indie game studios.
 Its first, Cobalt from Oxeye Game Studio, was announced in August.
 An early version of the game was made available in December 2011, with the full game released in February 2016 for Xbox 360, Xbox One, and Windows.
 A multiplayer-focused spin-off, Cobalt WASD, was also developed by Oxeye Game Studio and released by Mojang for Windows in November 2017 after some time in early access.

-For the full release of Minecraft, Mojang held Minecon, a dedicated convention event, in Las Vegas on 18–19 November 2011, with Minecraft formally being released during a presentation on the first day.
+For the full release of Minecraft, Mojang held Minecon, a dedicated convention, in Las Vegas on 18–19 November 2011, with Minecraft formally being released during a presentation on the first day.
 Thereafter, Minecon was turned into an annual event.
 Following Minecraft's full release, Persson transferred his role as lead designer for the game to Bergensten in December 2011.

 Around this time, Manneh had discussion with a plethora of venture capital firms, including Sequoia Capital and Accel Partners, but turned all of them down as the company did not require any funds.
 Sean Parker, the co-founder of Napster and former president of Facebook, Inc., offered to privately invest in Mojang in 2011 but was turned down as well.
 At the time, the studio ruled out being sold or becoming a public company to maintain its independence, which was said to have heavily contributed to Minecraft's success.
 By March 2012, Minecraft had sold five million copies, amounting to US$80 million in revenue.
 In November, Mojang had 25 employees, and total revenues of $237.7 million in 2012.
 In 2013, it released an education-focused version of Minecraft for Raspberry Pi devices, and—after the exclusivity clause penned with Microsoft over the availability of the game's console edition on Microsoft's platforms had expired—announced editions of the game for PlayStation 3, PlayStation 4, and PlayStation Vita.
 In October 2013, Jonas Mårtensson, formerly of gambling company Betsson, was hired as Mojang's vice-president.
 That year, Mojang recorded revenues of $330 million, of which $129 million were profit.